drnugent/drnugent/README.md

 🦥 I write about topics from [Chatbot-driven Machine Learning](https://www.twilio.com/blog/what-framework-are-you-watson-autopilot) to [1960s drum memory computers](https://www.freecodecamp.org/news/macho-programmers-drum-memory-and-a-forensic-analysis-of-1960s-machine-code-6c5da6a40244/).

+🦥 I like to edit posts on [StackOverflow](https://stackoverflow.com/users/3417617/drnugent).
+If I've edited your post and you don't like it, sorry about that!

-🦥 Even though I'm originally from 🗽 New York, I live in 🌉 San Francisco, because while I enjoy paying too much for rent, I also like to pay too much for food.
+🦥 Even though I'm originally from 🗽 New York, I live in 🌉 San Francisco, because while I enjoy paying too much for rent, I *also* like to pay too much for food.

 🦥 My pronouns are he/him, although I don't care if you refer to me as David or Dave.
 Only my boss gets to refer to me as "Hey you!"